View Barbara Petty's Obituary on montgomeryadvertiser.com and share memories

 Sue was a dedicated homemaker and had a talent for decorating, sewing, cooking and housekeeping.
 She loved her family deeply and never stopped working to help them.
 One of her greatest joys was making Easter baskets.
 She was well known for giving beautifully designed baskets to friends and family.
 Her talent for all aspects of decorating was well known by everyone who knew her.
 Sue was an active member at Brookwood Baptist Church.
 She was also a very active bridge player and loved spending that time with her friends.

 Sue was preceded in death by her parents, Jack Bryant and Irene McRight and two sons, Mike and Jim.
-She is survived by her loving husband of 54 years, Clarence Petty.
+She is survived by her loving husband of 54 years, Clarence Petty and her brother Jackie Bryant .
 Sue is survived by her daughter, Sandra Walton (Mark) and her son, Norman Petty (Mary Hassell) and her grandchildren, Kevin Walton, Nicholas Walton, Nathan Petty and Allison Petty.

 The family is deeply grateful to Emmie Winters for her dedicated and compassionate care during Mrs. Petty's time of greatest need.